bxt/testcafe-2140/README.md

 testcafe chrome test.ts
 ```

-The problem is it seem that the following two expressions return the same thing when visiting the page in a browser:
+The problem is that the following two expressions return the same thing when visiting the page in a browser:

 ```js
 window.location.origin